TalicZealot/SotnRandoTools/.github/ISSUE_TEMPLATE/bug_report.md

 Open the Black Marble Gallery save on the attached virtual memory card and go right, then...

-# Additional context, screenshot or log file from /ExternalTools/SotnRandoTools/Logs/:
+# Additional context or screenshot:
 Add any other context about the problem here or post a screenshot if there is a visual bug.
 Note: The log file is named in the following format: dd-MM-yy hh-mm-ss If you are not sure which log is the correct one you can open it and search for `Randomizer seed information` and look for the correct seed.